DHVKRS/web-scrapper/README.md

 Download the project from the git repo

-To install project depnedencies - run 'npm install'
+To install project dependencies - run 'npm install'

 Start the project --->  run 'npm start'